Doctelligence/doctelligence.github.io/roadmap.md

 ## 🚀 Beta Release
 - Launch public beta and onboard early adopters.

-## 💰 Series A Funding
-- Secure Series A funding to expand the DIN ecosystem.

 ## 🗳️ Governance Framework
 - Establish decentralized governance and transparent decision-making mechanisms.